Gonzih/blog.gonzih.me/source/_posts/2014-08-13-hacker-news-json-api-with-haskell.markdown

 Project source code is located on [github](https://github.com/Gonzih/HNApi).
 You can access api [here](http://hn.gonzih.me/).

-Hacker news parser implemented using [HXT](http://hackage.haskell.org/package/hxt-8.5.2) and [HandsomeSoup](http://egonschiele.github.io/HandsomeSoup/).
+Hacker news parser is implemented using [HXT](http://hackage.haskell.org/package/hxt-8.5.2) and [HandsomeSoup](http://egonschiele.github.io/HandsomeSoup/).
-Json is served with help of [Scotty](https://github.com/scotty-web/scotty/) framework.
+Json is served with help of [Scotty](https://github.com/scotty-web/scotty/) web framework.

 I use don't use RSS since I'm also interested in points and amount of comments.
 For me HN is more about interesting links than community and conversations behind the posts.
 So I don't really care about anything except front page.

-Originally I started this project was started as Haskell learning exercise.
+Originally I started this project as a Haskell learning exercise.
 I hope someone will find it useful.